Our Story

 The Beginning

 The mango wood we use comes from trees that have stopped bearing fruit.
 When those trees reach the end of their yielding years, they face two fates: burn, or become.
-Sonae is that becoming — the tree's preparation for its next life, shaped by hand, designed to outlast the person who holds it.
+Sonae is that becoming — shaped by hand, designed to outlast the person who holds it.

-We work with artisans across Thailand, where woodcraft has been handed down across generations for centuries.
 The heartwood is pale gold.
 The sapwood is dark chocolate brown.
-That contrast isn't manufactured — it's the tree, honest about what it is.
+That contrast isn't engineered — it's the tree, honest about what it is.
 No two pieces are ever identical.

 15–25